Dedicated to the promotion of adaptive recreational sports to persons with physical disabilities.

 Sit down skiing consists of either a mono-ski or a bi-ski.
 A mono-ski has only a single ski and two 'hand held' outriggers.
 This requires good balance and fair to good upper extremity strength and coordination.

 A bi-ski uses two skis and can also include two fixed outriggers (outriggers that attach directly to the ski for stability) or two hand held outriggers for people that are able to hold them in their hands.

-There are three main adaptive techniques that are taught.
+There are four main adaptive techniques that are taught.
 They include: